johnzastrow/phpblog/hugo-export/posts/2010-01-20-find-to-copy-files-into-single-directory.md

 ---
-title: Find to copy files into single directory
+ #  Find to copy files into single directory
 categories:
   - Linux